Stanley Tolliver: Early life

+Career

-In 1965 Tolliver and Cleveland attorney Harold Tiktin were two of the legions of voting-rights activists descended on the South in an effort to end black disenfranchisement.
-They volunteered there for a week, assisting as legal advisors to those who were attempting to register to vote for the first time, following the passage of the Voting Rights Act.
-He served as legal counsel for the Reverend Dr. Martin Luther King Jr., the Southern Christian Leadership Conference, and the Congress of Racial Equality.
+In 1965, Tolliver and Cleveland attorney Harold Tiktin were two of the legions of voting rights activists who descended on the American South to end black disenfranchisement.
+They volunteered there for a week, assisting as legal advisors to those who were attempting to register to vote for the first time, following the passage of the Voting Rights Act of 1965.
+He served as legal counsel for Martin Luther King Jr., the Southern Christian Leadership Conference, and the Congress of Racial Equality.

+From its inception, Tolliver's law practice was characterized by an audacious defense of underdogs.
+Sometimes Tolliver met with failure, as with Melvin Bay Guyon, who killed FBI Agent Johnnie Oliver, or Mark DiMarco, who kidnapped and murdered Mary Jo Pesho in the 1990s.

 In 1968, he represented Fred Ahmed Evans, who was convicted of murder in a Glenville Shootout with police.
 During the case, Ahmed Evans' brother William "Bootsie" was shot to death in the doorway of Tolliver's Quincy Avenue office.
 Police did not charge the shooter and said he was thwarting a robbery.
 Tolliver occasionally had a contentious relationship with law departments and often accused police of misconduct and prosecutors of selectively pursuing convictions.
-He also believed that police who killed someone should undergo alcohol tests as promptly as possible – as civilian suspects are required to.
+He also believed that police who killed someone should undergo alcohol tests as promptly as possible, as civilian suspects are required to.
 In 1968, shotgun blasts from a drive-by shooting barely missed family members in the living room of his house.